ctrf-io/slack-test-reporter/README.md

-# Slack Notification and Publish Test Results
+# Slack Test Results Notification

-> Send test result notifications from popular testing frameworks to Slack.
+> Send Slack message with test result from popular testing frameworks

 ⭐ **If you find this project useful, consider giving it a GitHub star** ⭐